Environment

 Reducing Water Consumption

 At the Ono Factory, a reagent production factory, cleaning used to be conducted with some liquid remaining in part of the piping of the production line after the production of reagents.
 However, we revised the production process and acquired the technology to commercialize the reagents without discarding remained liquid in the piping.
-At the Seishin Factory, we also changed the lot size, which contributed to an improvement of the yield.
 These measures reduced product liquid loss, decreased water use, and lessened the environmental burden of waste liquid.
-Sysmex Brazil reduced water consumption and costs by changing programs so that the cleaning system for purified water manufacturing equipment, which used to operate 24 hours a day, operates only on weekdays.

 Company Initiatives